Follicle-stimulating hormone receptor: Phosphorylation by cAMP-dependent protein kinases

 The signal is amplified by the involvement of cAMP and the resulting phosphorylation.
 The process is modified by prostaglandins.
 Other cellular regulators are participate are the intracellular calcium concentration modified by phospholipase, nitric acid, and other growth factors.

 The FSH receptor can also activate the extracellular signal-regulated kinases (ERK).
 In a feedback mechanism, these activated kinases phosphorylate the receptor.
-The longer the receptor remains active, the more kinases are activated, the more receptors are phosphorylated.

 Action

 In the ovary, the FSH receptor is necessary for follicular development and expressed on the granulosa cells.

 In the male, the FSH receptor has been identified on the Sertoli cells that are critical for spermatogenesis.

 The FSHR is expressed during the luteal phase in the secretory endometrium of the uterus.

 FSH receptor is selectively expressed on the surface of the blood vessels of a wide range of carcinogenic tumors.

 Receptor regulation

 Upregulation

 Upregulation refers to the increase in the number of receptor sites on the membrane.
 Estrogen upregulates FSH receptor sites.
 In turn, FSH stimulates granulosa cells to produce estrogens.
 This synergistic activity of estrogen and FSH allows for follicle growth and development in the ovary.